SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 ## Logged/Unlogged User

-**NOTE: Because we have not covered authentication yet (ogging in and registering), you can hardcode it using a variable.**
+**NOTE: Because we have not covered authentication yet (logging in and registering), you can hardcode it using a variable.**

 **Logged out** users should see the **Login** and **Register** buttons/links.